laurajunco/react-notes/Intro-jsx.md

 # Intro to JSX

 ### What is JSX?
-- a basic unit of JSX is called JSX element
+- A basic unit of JSX is called JSX element
-- an example of a JSX element:
+- Here is an example of a JSX element:

 ```javascript
 <h1>Hello world</h1>
 ```
-- it looks exactlly linea html but you would find it in a javascript file
+- It looks exactlly linea html but you would find it in a javascript file

 ### JSX Elements and their surroundings
 - JSX elementes are treated as javascript expressions